oqyude/winos/README.md

-A personal project of PowerShell modules for automating my Windows environment.
+A personal project of PowerShell scripts for automating my Windows environment.
 Not meant as a universal solution — **use or adapt at your own risk**.

 The scripts handle: